Skip to content

 # grizzly-cli <[sub]parser> <argument>

 No validation is done that an argument actually exists in the subparser, other than that grizzly-cli will fail with an argument error.
-Which is solved by checking Usage and correct the metadata comments.
+Which is solved by checking {@link command-line-interface.usage} and correct the metadata comments.

 Examples